One of the dance performances at Todos for Women celebration organized by PHAU on women’s day.

 The ladies took part in the Balance for Better photo challenge as a sign to show their commitment to continue the struggle for gender parity.
 The challenge had some gifts pegged on it and the top three contestants are going to be awarded by PHAU.
 Voting ended on Monday and winners were announced on our social media pages.

 Maylan Mutebi winner of the 2019 International Women’s day photo challenge.

-There was a plenary session on Gender parity and female empowerment that featured the legendary Dr Rose Clerk Nanyonga, the Vice Chancellor Clark International University who urged the women in attendance to always stand up and speak out for their rights.
+There was a plenary session on Gender parity and female empowerment that featured the legendary Dr. Rose Clarke Nanyonga, the Vice Chancellor Clark International University who urged the women in attendance to always stand up and speak out for their rights.
 That they should be bold and confident in their individual talents and skills.
-Dr Rose is in a special position that is normally dominated by men not only in Uganda but world over and therefore she is with no doubt an inspiration to many young women.
+Dr. Rose is in a special position that is normally dominated by men not only in Uganda but the world over and therefore she is with no doubt an inspiration to many young women.
 “I have had opportunities that have enabled me to impact a lot of people and I am grateful for that.
-At my age right now I no longer do anything to prove a point to men.” she said.
-The panel was moderated by Winnie Apio from Uganda Youth and Adolescent Heaalth Forum and other panelists included Patrick Ojulong from Community Health Alliance Uganda and Nabanoba Vivian Alice the reigning Miss Y+ (Young Positive) from the Uganda Network of Young People Living with HIV (UNYPA).
+At my age right now I no longer do anything to prove a point to men,” she said.
+The panel was moderated by Winnie Apio from Uganda Youth and Adolescent Health Forum and other panelists included Patrick Ojulong from Community Health Alliance Uganda and Nabanoba Vivian Alice the reigning Miss Y+ (Young Positive) from the Uganda Network of Young People Living with HIV (UNYPA).

 Kiza Johnson PHAU’s Creative Arts Manager taking the ladies through a salsa class.